matthew-dong-dev/ICS-research/dev-notes/general-dev-notes.md

 # Remote Development

+1. Do work locally in an IDE, then copy & paste into ipython env is what Jeff recommends
 1. run `screen -S name`
 1. run the script / start up the backend / open jupyter notebook
     - `jupyter notebook --ip maxwell.ischool.berkeley.edu --port 1383`